zchee/neovim-wiki/C-programming.md

 Thus it would seem that unsigned arithmetic is superior, because it has defined over- and underflow.
 But that's not always true.
 There's a good reason why many languages (like Java) don't expose unsigned types: they can cause difficult to spot errors.
 The most common form of `*`flow is **underflow in unsigned arithmetic**.
 Subtracting 1 from `unsigned int num = 0;` will make it wrap around to `UINT_MAX`.
 [This is much more common than one would think](http://www.soundsoftware.ac.uk/c-pitfall-unsigned).
 For this reason alone, it is usually **much** safer to use a plain `int` as a loop counter instead of `uint32_t`/`size_t`/... or another unsigned type.
 Even seasoned programmers find it difficult to avoid writing unsigned code that doesn't underflow in some cases.
 That's why

-**Problem**: signed code is easier to write, but you have to use casts when comparing to `size_t` (which happens often, as it is the return type of `sizeof`, `strlen` and many others).
+**Problem**: correct signed code is easier to write, but you have to use casts when comparing to `size_t` (which happens often, as it is the return type of `sizeof`, `strlen` and many others).
 Casts are ugly and should be avoided if at all possible.
 But we cannot avoid them everywhere.
 Sometimes, a trade-off has to be made.
 Hopefully this section can be amended with examples showing good ways to handle these issues.

 **Conclusion**: